 Alexandre described the obstacles he had to overcome in getting permission from government bureaucrats to allow him to use his stills at Maison Ferrand for anything other than Cognac.
 It makes me shake my head in wonderment, while nodding with the knowing resignation of one that works within National and International bureaucracies.
 Most often rules stifle imagination, creativity, innovation and efficiency, even when put in place with the most idealistic intentions.
 It is really something to commend when men like Alexandre Gabriel challenge those rules to produce something unique and enjoyable.
 But the story about getting permission to break the rules in using his stills wasn’t the only regulatory frustration he shared with us.

 If you know him, either personally or by reputation, you know that Alexandre Gabriel is a creative and passionate man who appreciates history and heritage.
 So it is easy to understand his frustrations over the myriad of rules and regulations he must follow to produce his Cognac Ferrand.
-He mentioned that there are pages and pages of regulations for Cognac but only a scant couple of paragraphs that rule the production of Gin.
+He talked of the pages and pages of regulations for Cognac but only a scant couple of paragraphs that rule the production of Gin.

 In researching the history of Cognac production at Maison Ferrand, his imagination and creativity gave him the urge to try ageing Cognac in Chestnut barrels as it had been done in the 19th Century.
 Looking to the history and heritage of Maison Ferrand it is an exciting idea, however , the bureaucrats only recognize history as far back as 1945 when the current regulations were promulgated specifying only French Oak Barrels be used… Not only French Barrels, but the oak must only be from either Limousin or Troncais.
 So, if the brandy isn’t aged in French Oak, even though it is distilled the exact same way, from the same wine, it cannot be called Cognac.
 Because the bureaucracy doesn’t recognize tradition and heritage, the Cognac Ferrand aged in barrels made of chestnut, loses its heritage and cannot be named Cognac.
 Because of that Alexandre will instead call this cognac Eau de Vie…a fine, artisanal and historic cognac stripped of its heritage by a rule.